Updated on 12/30/2022 with USB-C conflict information and additional multipoint pairing information.

 13. Download a driver

-If you’re having problems pairing something with your PC, you might be lacking the correct driver.
-The simplest way to figure this out is to do an online search for the name of the device you’re trying to pair along with the word “driver.”
+If you’re having problems pairing something with your computer, you might be lacking the correct driver.
+The simplest way to figure this out is to do an online search for: [product name] driver.

 14. Update the hardware’s firmware

-Some automotive audio systems have been known to not pair with phones because the Bluetooth drivers in these systems didn’t work with Bluetooth 4.0.
+Some automotive audio systems have been known to not pair with phones because the Bluetooth drivers in these systems didn’t work with later versions of Bluetooth.
 If you’re not sure how to get the latest firmware for your hardware, check with the device manufacturer.

 15. Limit data shared between devices